Deal, Kent: Boatmen

 The Deal boatmen were internationally famous for their skilled seamanship and bravery in operating their locally-built craft, launching and recovering from the open beach.
 Only the severest weather prevented the larger of the working boats from being able to launch.
-A range of work was done.
-Provisions and supplies were taken out to ships anchored in the Downs, and the Post Office paid for mail to be taken out or landed.
+A range of work was done, with provisions and supplies being taken out to ships anchored in the Downs, and the Post Office paying for mail to be taken out or landed.
 Ballast (in the form of shingle loaded from the beach) would be sold.
 Passengers were taken to and from moored ships.
-It was not unusual for a ship in the Downs to lose her anchor – either slipping the cable in an emergency or if a cable or anchor chain parted.
-This provided two sources of work for the boatmen.
+It was not unusual for a ship in the Downs to lose her anchor – either slipping the cable in an emergency or if a cable or anchor chain parted, thereby providing two sources of work for the boatmen.

 First, the Downs had to be kept as clear as possible of the obstruction that lost gear presented, otherwise the anchors of other ships could become entangled in them and prevent weighing.
 In 1607, two boatmen were awarded £30 a year for sweeping for and recovering lost anchors, with substantial numbers being salvaged.
-In the 3 years from 1866, over 600 anchors were swept up from the Downs – at that time the Board of Trade paid for this to be done.
+In the three years from 1866, over 600 anchors were swept up from the Downs – at that time the Board of Trade paid for this to be done.

 Secondly, a ship that had lost her anchor would need to replace it.
 A large store of ground tackle of every size was kept by the boatmen, from which a suitable example could be loaded into one of the larger luggers and taken out and sold to the ship which needed it.
 In ordinary weather, this charge would be the fair cost of the gear sold.
 In severe weather, provision of an anchor would be classed as salvage, since it often prevented the loss of the ship.
-After the Merchant Shipping Act of 1854, the salvage claims became more fairly assessed than in prior years and substantial payments could be made to boatmen who launched into strong winds to provide this service.
+After the Merchant Shipping Act 1854, the salvage claims became more fairly assessed than in prior years and substantial payments could be made to boatmen who launched into strong winds to provide this service.
 In November 1859, in 12 days 30 anchors and chains were supplied to ships in the Downs, 17 of them in one day.
 The lugger Albion earnt the most from this: £2,022 8s 6d, with other boats earning several hundred pounds each.

-Other salvage work was also done by the boatmen - anything from supplying fresh men to man the pumps of a leaking vessel, to taking cargo off the wrecks of vessels that could not be saved - though with some instances when abandoned vessels aground on the Goodwins were saved, yielding significant awards by the Admiralty court.
+Other salvage work was also done by the boatmen —anything from supplying fresh men to man the pumps of a leaking vessel, to taking cargo off the wrecks of vessels that could not be saved—though with some instances when abandoned vessels aground on the Goodwins were saved, yielding significant awards by the Admiralty court.